whowell1/whowell1github.io/content/en/blog/Containers.md

 Depending on the operating system, the type of MAC control changes.
 Debian-derived systems have AppArmor by default, and Red Hat-based systems use SeLinux.

 AppArmor creates a "profile" for each program, which contains the rules governing its behavior.
 These profiles restrict access to a number of resources, including files, network traffic, and Linux Capabilities.

+On the otherhand, SELinux defines fine-grained policies that specify which processes can access specific files, directories, ports, and other system resources.

 **Understanding AppArmor and SELinux Better with Airbnb Analogy**